Original air date: January 5, 1967

 - MacGyvering: Scotty gets a shuttle to run on the energy from phaser weapons because he's that awesome.

 - Must Have Caffeine: Kirk!
-A shuttlecraft carrying seven crewmen including your first officer, chief medical officer and head engineer has just disappeared into a quasar!
+A shuttlecraft carrying seven crewmen including your first officer, chief medical officer and head engineer has just disappeared into a quasar-like formation!
 Whaddya do?
 Why, have a cup of coffee, of course!
 Even offer a cuppa to the Galactic High Commissioner!

 - The Needs of the Many: Spock and Ferris both take this philosophy seriously.